bob123456678/TrainControl/Readme.md

 - Start TrainControl and within the Settings tab, click on "Choose Local Data Folder", then select the path to your folder
 - The static local layout will now be shown in the Layout tab

 If no CS2 is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.
-A binary program (Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.
+A binary program ([TrackDiagramEditor](https://github.com/bob123456678/TrackDiagramEditor), Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.

 If you change the local files, clicking on "Sync with CS2" from the Tools tab will update the layouts.
 This effectively lets you customize the layout even without a CS2.
 Some users might find this easier than inputting data into the CS3 UI.